 IFS Anti-Violence and Gun Reduction Program

 Since 1971, IFS has been at the forefront of working with youth struggling with educational and behavioral issues caused by poverty and unstable homes.
-Almost all of the youth population we serve are from single-parent households, and in foster care or residential programs.
+Almost all of the youth population we serve are from single-parent households, are in foster care or residential programs.
 They are predominately between the ages of 16 and 18 and over 85% reside in Newark.

-Unfortunately, when we first meet our youth clients they have dealt with abuse or neglect or are at-risk of mental health issues.
+Unfortunately, when we first meet our young clients they have dealt with abuse or neglect or are at-risk of mental health issues.
 Typically, they are either at-risk for expulsion or are out of school.
 These circumstances oftentimes lead to gang affiliation and ultimately involvement in the criminal justice system.